rust-stuco/lectures/week2/ownership_p1.md

 # Homework 2

-* The second homework consists of 10 small ownership puzzles
+* The second homework consists of 12 small ownership puzzles
   * Refer to the `README.md` for further instructions
   * Always follow the compiler's advice!
 * We **_highly_** recommend reading the Rust Book chapter on [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html)
-  * Ownership is a very tricky concept that affects almost every aspect of Rust, so understanding it is key to writing more complex Rust code
+  * Ownership is a _very tricky concept_ that affects almost every aspect of Rust, so understanding it is key to writing more complex Rust code
 * Try your best to understand Ownership _before_ attempting the homework